jTendeck/bcgov-codechallenge/README.md

 > #5: As a technical analyst, I want to implement a Continuous Integration system whereby unit tests are run automatically, so that I can be sure of the code’s correctness without manual intervention.

 - Resolved.
 Originally used a pre-push hook, but changed to a GitHub Action.
 Only tests in the api directory are performed as there are none in the web directory.
+File location: `.github/workflows/tests.yml`.

 > #6: As a technical analyst, I want to change the persistent storage strategy of the database files currently